PTegmark/Scratch-GANPaint/README.md

 Now, to run my modified version of Scratch, open the terminal, cd into the scratch-gui directory, and enter the command "npm start".
 Once everything finishes compiling, go to "http://localhost:8601/" in your web browser, and you should see my modified version of Scratch!
 From there, to load the GAN Paint extension, click on the "Add Extension" button in the bottom left corner of the Scratch GUI, scroll down to the extension labeled "GAN Paint", and click on it.

 If the "npm start" command isn't working, maybe try also downloading my version of the scratch-render repository as described above.
-If things still don't work after that, then: ask your advisor for help, try to figure the problem out yourself, and/or see if [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) can help you.
+If things still don't work after that, then: ask your supervisor for help, try to figure the problem out yourself, and/or see if [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) can help you.

 Whenever you need to rebuild scratch-blocks (i.e. make sure that the changes you make to scratch-blocks get expressed), you will need to open the terminal, cd into the scratch-blocks directory, and enter the command "npm run prepublish".
 Wait until this has finished executing, then run the command "npm start" within scratch-gui to open the Scratch GUI again.
 Also, to execute the command "npm run prepublish" in scratch-blocks, you will need to be using Python 2 on your computer.
 This may require you setting up a virtual environment on your computer to run Python 2.
 If you don't know how to do this, talk to your supervisor, or try to figure it out yourself.